fyupeng/rpc-netty-framework/README.md

 Throws an exception `Failed to register service Exception`

 The reason is that the registry is not started or the address and port of the registry are not specified, or the port access of the server where `Nacos` is located fails due to a firewall problem.

+When using the framework, the following two points should be noted.

+(1) support the registration of local addresses, such as localhost or 127.0.0.1, then the registered address will be resolved into a public address.

+(2) support the registration of intranet addresses and extranet addresses, then the address is the corresponding intranet address or extranet address, and will not resolve them.

 - NotSuchMethodException